What Remains of Edith Finch: Development

 To link these mini-experiences, they had to come up with a framing device.
 Initially, they considered a scenario similar to The Canterbury Tales but set in a modern-day high school, but soon recognized that placing these deaths in context of a cursed family would work better, forming an anthology work like The Twilight Zone, while borrowing concepts from the novel One Hundred Years of Solitude, which similarly involved the overlapping stories of various family members.
 With this approach set, the team then only had to determine the genealogical nature of this family and how the house should be styled.
-For the house itself, Dallas stated they had three words they worked from, sublime, intimate and murky.
+For the house itself, Dallas stated they had three words they worked from: sublime, intimate and murky.
 Their goal was to make the house itself feel like "a natural force.
 It begins to look almost like the bark of a tree; something that has an order to it, but it’s too chaotic for us to be able to follow."
 While they had designed all the bedrooms in roughly the same order the player experienced them in the game, it was not until the second-to-last bedroom, that of Lewis who had been into marijuana use, that they realized that these bedrooms can be used to say much more about each family member by how they were decorated.
-Lewis' had been heavily decorated with posters and other items that indicated his drug addiction, and the team realized this shared a lot about his character they did not have to communicate via narration or the death sequence.
+Lewis' had been heavily decorated with posters and other items that indicated his drug abuse, and the team realized this shared a lot about his character they did not have to communicate via narration or the death sequence.
 Major changes were made to all the previous bedrooms to provide similar expository elements for each character over the last few months before release.